KshitigSeth/ML-Papers/README.md

 # Machine Learning Papers
-This repository compiles my notes and summaries (+reproductions, where possible) of machine learning research papers that have been extremely influential.
+This repository compiles my notes and summaries (+reproductions, where possible) of some influential Machine Learning research papers I have read.
-Or some that I just find interesting.
+[and some not-so-influential ones that I just find interesting.]